ferd/pobox/README.md

 The passive state basically does nothing but accumulate messages in the buffer and drop them when necessary.

-The notify state is enabled by the user, calling the PO Box.
+The notify state is enabled by the user by calling the PO Box.
 Its sole task is to verify if there is any message in the buffer.
 If there is, it will respond to the PO Box's owner with a `{mail, new_data}` message sent directly to the pid.
 If there is no message in the buffer, the